TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Discussion

 \section{Discussion}

-Our experiments demonstrate that \textsc{TwinOR} achieves high geometric and photometric fidelity, ensuring spatial–perceptual coherence in real OR scenes.
+Our experiments demonstrate that \textsc{TwinOR} achieves high geometric and photometric fidelity, ensuring spatial-perceptual coherence in real OR scenes.
 The accurate geometric perception and visual localization demonstrate that \textsc{TwinOR} effectively reduces the real-to-sim gap between real and synthetic OR environments.
-By combining 3D reconstruction with dynamic perception, \textsc{TwinOR} establishes a temporally coherent digital twin that mirrors surgical workflows, providing a scalable and cost-efficient playground for developing intelligent surgical assistants while minimizing the need for repeated physical trials.
+By unifying 3D reconstruction with multi-view dynamic perception, \textsc{TwinOR} establishes a perception-grounded digital twin that reflects real surgical workflows.
+In this role, \textsc{TwinOR} complements existing simulation frameworks by providing a scalable and cost-efficient environment upon which downstream simulation, benchmarking, and embodied agent development can be built, while minimizing the need for repeated physical trials.

-Despite these advantages, several limitations remain.
-The current system lacks fine-grained modeling of small, deformable, or articulated objects, as all visible assets must be pre-scanned before integration into the digital twin.
-Detailed interactions, such as finger-level manipulation or tool–tissue contact, are not yet represented.
-Additionally, perception failures may still occur under occlusion or rapid motion, causing temporal inconsistency in human and object pose estimation.